A-Ahmed100216/app_deploy_with_AWS/README.md

 # Testing Pipeline
-Test 1- new ip addresses need to be taken into account
+Test 1- new ip addresses need to be taken into account Test 2